-- An understanding of risk assessments and health and safety.
+An understanding of risk assessments and health and safety.
 Again, this is not strictly a skill, but carrying out risk assessments and adhering to health and safety requirements are common work duties, particularly in the education, retail, hospitality, logistics and construction sectors.
-Making decisions about yours and others’ safety while on the road would have given you insights into conducting risk assessments and the challenges and importance of maintaining health and safety standards.
+Adshering to social distancing and making decisions about yours and others’ safety while on the road will have given you insights into conducting risk assessments and maintaining health and safety standards.

 If the job involves making risk assessments or managing risk, you could mention your delivery work in your covering letter or bring it up as one of your points in answer to the interview question 'Why do you think you will be successful in this job?'.
 You could say that your delivery work has given you the mindset to assess risk and personal safety and explain how this ability would transfer to the job you are applying for.

 More advice on how to get the graduate job you want